How to stay comfortable at the beach when you have your period

 Tampons certainly make life at the beach easier, especially if you’re fond of swimming.
 But menstrual cups are even more convenient for some women and have benefits that go well beyond the beach.
 Some beach-specific pros to DivaCup and Ruby Cup: Both offer a cup that you can leave in for up to 12 hours, so you won’t have to run to the bathroom.
-Plus, you can swim with a cup in and there’s no annoying string to worry about popping out of your bathing suit.
+Plus, you can swim with a cup in and there’s no annoying string popping out of your bathing suit to worry about.

 Drink plenty of liquids…and we’re talking water.

 You might be inspired to channel your inner Jersey Shore cast member and drink alcohol at the beach.
-But you need to stay hydrated in the hot sum — especially when you have your period.
+But you need to stay hydrated in the hot sun—especially when you have your period.
 Although it seems counterintuitive, drinking water actually helps relieve bloating.
-The tampon company Tampax recommends that you drink 10 glasses of water, juice, or milk a day when you have your period — and that’s not even when you’re sitting in the sun all day.
+The tampon company Tampax recommends that you drink 10 glasses of water, juice, or milk a day when you have your period—and that’s not even when you’re sitting in the sun all day.

-Penn Medicine also noted that you may be more prone to dehydration when you have your period due to the hormones estrogen and progesterone fluctuating.
-And activities like swimming may trick you into thinking you’re not sweating as much as you are.
+Penn Medicine also notes that you may be more prone to dehydration when you have your period due to the hormones estrogen and progesterone fluctuating.
+Activities like swimming may trick you into thinking you’re not sweating as much as you are.
 All this means that you’re going to want to pack a ton of water for your beach day.